kensung-lab/hypo/README.md

 If `--intermed` (or `-i`) is used, hypo will store the intermediate files corresponding to the solid kmers in a folder named `aux` in the first run.
 Another file indicating the progress of the run will also be created in that folder.
 In the next run (with `-i`), those intermediate files will be used instead of running `suk` module.
 Remove `-i` or delete `aux` folder to start Hypo from the beginning.

 ### Resource Usage
 The option `--processing-size` (or `-p`) controls the number of contigs processed in one batch.
 By default, all contigs will be processed in a single batch.
 More the number of contigs processed in a batch higher will be the memory used.
 Lower number, on the other hand, may not utilise the number of threads efficiently.
 As a reference, for the whole human genome we used `-p 96` on a 48 core machine which used about 380G RAM and finished its run in about 3 hours (only Illumina polishing).
+We recommend using `-p` to be a multiple of `-t`.
+If the genome size is not too large for the available RAM, we recommend processing all the contigs in a single batch (i.e. avoid specifying `-p`).

 ### Normalised Edit Distance
 The option `--ned-th` (or `-n`) is relevant only when long reads polishing is also being done.
 It sets the threshold for the Normalised Edit Distance which measures similarity between a long read and the corresponding draft segment to which it is aligned.
 Formally, Normalised edit distance = (1bp edit distance between aligned read_segment and draft /aligned_length of draft)x100
 Higher the threshold, more read-segments will be taken into consideration.
 We recommend using the default value for the whole human genome polishing.

-### Example
+### Example 1 (using Illumina paired-end reads)

 #### Mapping the short reads to contigs:
 Assuming `$R1`, `$R2`, `$Draft` contain the names of the files containing short reads (paired-end) and draft contigs, respectively.
 Let `$NUMTH` represents the number of threads  to be used.